fredmoseley/fullcourt-ai/draft/optimized_draft_prompt.md

 - Update the reasoning to account for how my strategy changes as the draft progresses.
 - Make GPT verify the current_draft_results.tsv was updated before giving advice.
 - Modify fix_names script to leave the player name blank.
-- Use a ±24 ADP window so I do no miss players that fall way beyond their ADP.
-- Add player ADP to "recommendations" JSON
 - Use GPT to clean up my logs with better md formatting.